ldsec/medco/README.md

 ```

 ### How to load data
-A detailed up-to-date guide on how to use the *medco-loader* is available
+A detailed up-to-date guide on how to use the *medco loader* is available
 [here](https://ldsec.gitbook.io/medco-documentation/system-administrators/data-loading).

 ### How to use the medco-cli-client